dentity007/Agentforce-Dynamic-Action/tests/generation/README.md

 ## Automating Regressions

 - Add a CI step that calls `GenerationBenchmark.summarize()` and fails the build when any case reports `false`.
-- Extend the harness with additional cases by updating `GenerationBenchmark.cls` and adding matching documents in `evaluations/golden/`.
+- Extend the harness with additional cases by updating `GenerationBenchmark.cls` and adding matching documents in `tests/generation/golden/`.
 - Capture LLM vs. heuristic comparisons by overriding `LLMClientGateway` during the benchmark run.

+### CLI Helper

+Execute `tests/generation/run.sh` to run the benchmark via the Salesforce CLI and print the summary output.